patrodyne/hisrc-hyperjaxb/ejb/assembly/explore/Ex001-JustProduct/src/test/resources/org/patrodyne/jvnet/hyperjaxb/ex001/Explorer.md

 Connection closed
 ~~~

 This project uses the [H2 Database Engine][18] for testing. *H2* is a small, pure Java SQL database server that can *simulate* more advanced databases like [PostgreSQL][19].
 Thus, you can develop with *H2* then deploy to your shared application servers in QA or production (using *PostgreSQL*, etc.) later.
-This project contains a shell script, `sql-cli-podb.sh`, to run the *H2* SQL tool to explore your local database, as shown above.
+This project contains a shell script, `sql-cli-h2db.sh`, to run the *H2* SQL tool to explore your local database, as shown above.

-> Note: Your *H2* local database is at `target/test-database/podb.mv.db`.
+> Note: Your *H2* local database is at `target/test-database/h2db.mv.db`.
 It is created after you run *Explorer*.
 It is a single-user MVStore database so you must exit *Explorer* before running the SQL tool.

 ## Exploration